Medically reviewed by Drugs.com. Last updated on Apr 15, 2019.

 Use: Labeled Indications

-Treatment of chronic open-angle glaucoma or ocular hypertension
+Elevated intraocular pressure: Treatment of elevated intraocular pressure in patients with chronic open-angle glaucoma or ocular hypertension

 Hypersensitivity to betaxolol or any component of the formulation; sinus bradycardia; heart block greater than first-degree (except in patients with a functioning artificial pacemaker); cardiogenic shock; uncompensated cardiac failure

-Solution: Instill 1-2 drops into affected eye(s) twice daily.
+Solution: Instill 1 to 2 drops into affected eye(s) twice daily.

 Refer to adult dosing.

-Elevated intraocular pressure: Ophthalmic suspension (Betoptic® S): Instill 1 drop into affected eye(s) twice daily.
+Elevated intraocular pressure: Infants, Children, and Adolescents: Ophthalmic suspension (Betoptic S): Instill 1 drop into affected eye(s) twice daily

 Store ophthalmic suspension upright at 2°C to 25°C (36°F to 77°F).
 Store ophthalmic solution at 20°C to 25°C (68°F to 77°F).